winters0x64/WebSec/Server Side/General/SSO.md

 - Single point of authentication.
 - Centralized user management.
 - Users can use a single username and password to access multiple services.

+There are two types of SSO:
+    1) OAuth
+    2) SAML

+### OAuth

+I've already wrote about Oauth.

+### SAML

+Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
+SAML is an XML-based markup language for security assertions (statements that service providers use to make access-control decisions).Basically the same stuff as the start of this doc.